tundejulius17/German-Traffic-Sign-Recognition-Benchmark-CNN/README.md

 This is an implementation of a convolutional neural network for German Traffic Sign Recognition Benchmark.

 # Dataset
 The German Traffic Sign Recognition Benchmark(GTSRB) is a multiclass, single-image classification data.
-The dataset was randomly divided into 7128 training dataset and 1782 test dataset for the classification task.
+The dataset was randomly divided into 7128 images to train the model and 1782 images to test the model.

 # Libraries
 Keras, TensorFlow, scikit-learn, OpenCV